Optional BEE 3500 Extra Credit Project Plan (Hard copy only; Due 5 PM, Wednesday, November 14, 2018, in Room 105)

 Some of you want to do a mini research project like modeling a process on your own from scratch.
 We would have loved to allow such possibilities; however, such projects almost always require significant help from the instructor or TAs.
 This being a large class, our times are already committed.

-Starting this year, we will provide a list of papers to choose from.
 Directions for final submission are included below.

 You need to work in a group of two.
 In a group, both will get the same grade so make sure you have a partner who will contribute equally.